IamOmarDarwesh/portfolio/README.md

 - Acquired advanced skills in **data cleaning**, **data analysis**, **visualization**, and **reporting**.
 - Worked with a variety of tools such as **SQL**, **Excel**, **Python**, **Power BI**, **Tableau**, and more.
-- Focused on real-world applications of analytical techniques to derive actionable insights.

 ---